 The terraPin ACME pinhole camera is the culmination of years of 3D printing and camera design work.
 This camera is assembled WITHOUT ANY FASTENERS, using sliding joinery.
 With the exception of the pinhole (which is easy to make), all parts can be 3D printed.

 A "Better Cap Plate" for the ACME has been uploaded.
 I have added a snap clip to the sliding parts that eliminates the need for an arched clip to hold the cap together.
 As before, you will need to remove the support under the rectangular insert, where the winders fit.
-If there is interest, I can modify the caps for the ACE and CAMEO.
+Also "Snap Slider" caps have been added for the ACE and CAMEO.

 The terraPin ACME uses medium format 120 film, which is widely available at photography supply shops and on the internet (Amazon, Lomography, eBay, etc).
 The format is a square 6X6 frame (12 per roll of film), and the photos produced have a classic wide-angle pinhole look with peripheral vignetting (darker corners, brighter center).